-- 5.1 The aim of this chapter is to present appraisal findings and recommendations in relation to the Regulation 14 version of the PTNP.
-This chapter presents: - An appraisal of the current version (i.e., the Regulation 14 consultation version) of the PTNP under the eight SEA theme headings. - The overall conclusions at this current stage.
+- 5.1 The aim of this chapter is to present appraisal findings and recommendations in relation to the submission version of the PTNP.
+This chapter presents: - An appraisal of the current version of the PTNP under the eight SEA theme headings. - The overall conclusions at this current stage and recommendations for the next stage of plan-making.